BTS On ‘Wings: YNWA,’ Another Daesang, English Songs, ARMYs And More [Interview]

 True to form, the responses of the powerhouse K-pop group to a number of interview questions about their fans all but confirm that despite their widespread success, the Bangtan Boys that everyone knows and loves is still the same.

 IQ: February is the month of love.
-Any awesome Valentine’s Day messages for your fans?
+Any awesome (Valentine’s Day) messages for your fans?

 Jin: A.R.M.Ys, you’re sweeter than chocolate.
 The world around me gets sweeter even by thinking about you.